project-ananke/research/Cherry Blossom/Genes Coding For Proteins Viruses.md

 - You can see above one replication process looks like a $\theta$, and the other looks like a $\sigma$.
 They are basically two modes of replication depending on the the replication fork.
 This is for double stranded RNA.
 This isnt an important detail.

-- I will note the existance of conservative and semi conservative replication for viruses. ***Note: This might be important when dealing with mutations, might, look into it.***
+- I will note the existance of conservative and semi conservative replication for viruses. ***Note: This might be important when dealing with mutations--might; look into it.***

 ![[7.6.png]]